-Martin Poirier was promoted to Vice-President and General Manager, Central Region in January of 2004 after serving as the Company's General Manager, Central Region since January of 2002.
+Martin Poirier was promoted to Vice-President and General Manager, Central Region of the Company in January of 2004 after serving as the Company's General Manager, Central Region since January of 2002.

-Rémi Godin was promoted to Vice-President and Corporate Comptroller in May 2006 after serving as the Company's Comptroller since 1993.
+Rémi Godin was promoted to Vice-President and Corporate Comptroller of the Company in May 2006 after serving as the Company's Comptroller since 1993.